Mapping the Future: Fiji Hosts Pivotal Meetings on Ocean Mapping and Hydrography

 The Pacific, the world’s largest and perhaps least explored ocean, could greatly benefit from increased ocean data.
 Up-to date information could help communities monitor changes in sea level and better prepare for high tides and storm surges.
 There is also untapped potential for economic growth through developing maritime trade.
 Completing a comprehensive seafloor map is not just a scientific challenge but a pathway to building resilience and fostering regional collaboration.

-Keynote speakers, including representatives from the IHO, IOC-UNESCO, and the Fijian government, stressed the need for innovative partnerships and open data-sharing to tackle challenges faced by Pacific Island Countries (PICs).
+Keynote speakers, including representatives from the IHO, IOC-UNESCO, the Nippon Foundation and the Fijian government, stressed the need for innovative partnerships and open data-sharing to tackle challenges faced by Pacific Island Countries (PICs).
 Fiji, like its neighbours, relies on accurate bathymetric data to navigate maritime boundaries, support marine tourism, and protect fragile ecosystems.

 “Cooperating with each other and sharing the mission of fighting against fragmentation, attracting investments and adopt agile procedures, is what the IHO is doing today - with renewed vigor - at regional and global level, for a more agile and operational approach to Mapping the Ocean, with a clear understanding of the challenges ahead”.